MBChB Medicine / Overview

 - Typical International Baccalaureate offer

-37 points are required overall (to include core points) with at least 766 at Higher level.
-If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B or above.
+37 points are required overall (to include core points) with at least 766 at higher level.
+If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B (6) or above.

-Major subjects must include Chemistry or Biology, plus another science (one from Chemistry, Biology, Physics, Psychology or Mathematics) and one further subject at Higher Level.
+Major subjects must include Chemistry or Biology, plus another science (one from Chemistry, Biology, Physics, Psychology or Mathematics) and one further subject at higher Level.
+We accept both Maths options as part of the Diploma.

 - Number of places/applicants